zsteinkamp/zsteinkamp.github.io/_posts/2022-05-28-so-you-have-a-new-teen-driver.markdown

 Spend 30 seconds after they park to talk about the drive.
 Hopefully you haven't had to say much while they're driving (it's hard, I know!).
 Talk in detail about any complex / nervous situations that arose AFTER you park.
 Have THEM identify what they will do differently the next time, perhaps giving hints, but don't give them a lecture.
 Help them to discover what to do differently.

-## Understand the Role of Tunnel vision
+## Understand the Role of Tunnel Vision

 A brand new driver will be overwhelmed with everything going on.
 Someone who is overwhelmed will have tunnel vision, and only be able to focus on one thing at a time.
 Understand and accept this fact of human behavior and work with your teen on one thing at a time.
 As they get more comfortable, their vision and awareness will expand and will only come with time and practice.